tarwn/lessthandot-hugo/blogs/content/posts/2014-05-05-six-and-a-bit-years-of-lessthandot-visualized.md

 `=IF($B1=0,$C1,VLOOKUP($B1,$A$1:$E$126,5) & "/" & $C1)`

-If the category has a parent id of 0, we know it&#8217;s a parent category and output it&#8217;s name alone.
+If the category has a parent id of 0, we know it's a parent category and output it's name alone.
 Otherwise we VLOOKUP to find the name of the parent and prepend it to the current rows category name.
 This gives us a table of category paths to reference from our post data.

 ### 4. Assign Colors in Excel